v0lta/PyTorch-Wavelet-Toolbox/README.rst

 - Adaptive product-filters
 - and optimizable orthogonal-wavelets are supported.

-See https://github.com/v0lta/PyTorch-Wavelet-Toolbox/tree/main/examples a complete implementation.
+See https://github.com/v0lta/PyTorch-Wavelet-Toolbox/tree/main/examples for a complete implementation.

 **Testing**